Hearts Still Beating

 "Hearts Still Beating" is the eighth episode and mid-season finale of the seventh season of the post-apocalyptic horror television series The Walking Dead, which aired on AMC on December 11, 2016.
 The episode was written by Matthew Negrate and Channing Powell, and directed by Michael E. Satrazemis.

-The episode focuses on Negan's (Jeffrey Dean Morgan) unwelcome and unexpected visit to Alexandria as other members scavenge for supplies; with tensions high, things quickly spin out of control.
+The episode mainly focuses on Negan's (Jeffrey Dean Morgan) unwelcome and unexpected visit to Alexandria as other members scavenge for supplies; with tensions high, things quickly spin out of control.
 It also features the final appearances of Olivia (Ann Mahoney) and Spencer Monroe (Austin Nichols).
 His death was adapted from Issue #111 of the comic book series.